roblaing/erlang-webapp-howto/unit8/README.md

 I started this exercise before reading Zovic's warning about Websocket, but since I'm using one of the three languages he says can viably handle this approach, decided to stick with it.

-There is little new Erlang in this exercise, which mainly involves pushing the work of html templating etc to the browser, thereby increasing the lines of Javascript code while reducing the lines of Erlang code.
+There is little new Erlang in this exercise, which mainly involves pushing the work such as html templating from the server to browser, thereby reducing the lines of Erlang code while increasing the lines of Javascript code.

-I no longer use a cookie for user authentication, instead storing whatever key-value pairs I need in
+The switch to getting the client and server to communicate by short Json messages means I no longer use a cookie for user authentication.
+Instead I'm storing whatever key-value pairs I need in
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API">Web Storage</a> on the browser and ETS on the server,
 joined by a unique ID replaced every login session to give it little value to hackers.